 Public authorities and professionals responsible for drainage, citizens and businesses protected from flooding are the main beneficiaries.
 SMEs will benefit from better collaboration and information.

-All urban areas in 2 Seas area face increasing risks of storm water flooding.
+All urban areas face increasing risks of storm water flooding.
 Knowledge and experience of SUDS varies widely.
-These solutions require more than engineering expertise, also facing many institutional barriers that vary between regions and hence a transferable and replicable solution requires cross border cooperation.
+These solutions require more than engineering expertise, they also face many institutional barriers that vary between regions and hence a transferable and replicable solution requires cross border cooperation.
 The partnership brings together organisations with complementary skills and experiences.
-Working together to deliver solutions at 5 diverse demonstration sites, partners have the joint capacity to develop and test innovative approaches & create guidance for others.
-TEST
+Working together to deliver solutions at five diverse demonstration sites, partners have the joint capacity to develop and test innovative approaches as well as creating guidance for others.